pawco/docker-lamp/README.md

 # docker-lamp

-Basic lamp setup built with Docker Compose
+Basic LAMP setup built with Docker Compose

 It consists of following services (more to come soon):
 - apache (2.4.33)
 - php (7.3-fpm)
 - mysql (5.7)

-##Requirements
+## Requirements
 - git (only to be able to clone the repo)
 - docker desktop

-##Installation
+## Installation
 - Clone this repo
 - configure .env file to fit your needs (not required)
 - Run docker-compose to create and start all the services